 On the other hand, it’s pretty high that the program installs by default into learning mode and this will successfully reduce the number of initial alerts to a minimum.

 Another important aspect is that you only install this software on a clean system or otherwise you will just be creating ‘allow’ rules for your malware collection to try and function normally.

-Besides the usual files, registry and application modules, Malware Defender will also provide you network protection, and you should enable it.
-There is also a connection monitor included, and this makes it the perfect companion for anyone using Windows own firewall, but who wants more detailed control.
+Besides the usual files, registry and application modules, Malware Defender will also provide your network protection, and you should enable it.
+There is also the Connection Monitor, and this makes it the perfect companion to Windows own firewall, but who wants more detailed control.

 The software watches it all, and it actively monitors all aspects of Unix system activity.
 With this program, you will not be in the dark regarding what is happening to your valuable computer system assets anymore.

-In the case of attacks, OSSEC will quickly let you know via alert logs and email alerts that will be sent to you and your IT staff, so you will be able to take quick action.
-The software also exports signals to any SIEM system through syslog and this way you will be able to get real time analytics and also insights into your network security events.
+In the case of attacks, OSSEC will quickly let you know via alert logs and email alerts, so you will be able to take quick action.
+The software also exports signals to any SIEM system through Syslog and this way you will be able to get real-time analytics and also insights into your network security events.

 The program helps its customers to meet specific compliance requirements, and it lets them detect and also alert unauthorized file system modifications and malicious behavior based on entries in the log files of COTS products and also on custom apps.

-Securing your enterprise these days doesn’t have to be a nightmare and a bank-breaking ordeal.
-All the solutions that we mentioned above are will provide you industrial strength protection against all intrusion attempts.
+Securing your enterprise these days doesn’t have to be a nightmare and a back-breaking ordeal.
+All the solutions that we mentioned above are will provide you industrial-strength protection against all intrusion attempts.

-Many of their tools are complementing each other when they are used at the same time.
-All these tools combine the most popular open source security software into one unified solution stack that will turn out to be easy enough to install and use.
+Many of their tools are complementing each other when you use them at the same time.
+All these tools combine the most popular open-source security software into one unified solution stack that will turn out to be easy enough to install and use.
 So feel free to pick your favorite one according to your needs.